-|New York University||The communication Ph.D. program's main areas of focus are technology and society, global and trans-cultural studies, visual culture and sound studies, critical theories of media and communication, and media institutions and politics||New York, NY|
+|New York University||New York, NY||The communication Ph.D. program features areas of focus in technology and society, global and trans-cultural studies, visual culture and sound studies, critical theories of media and communication, and media institutions and politics|

-|North Carolina State University at Raleigh||Communication rhetoric and digital media Ph.D. program faculty represent over a dozen research areas, including social networks and social media, game studies, visual rhetoric, and online information design|
+|North Carolina State University at Raleigh||Raleigh, NC||Home to a Ph.D. in Communication Rhetoric and Digital Media; program faculty represent over a dozen research areas, including social networks and social media, game studies, visual rhetoric, and online information design|

-|University at Buffalo||The Department of Communication is home to the Communication Science Center, which focuses on applying quantitative research methods to the study of communication activities in such areas as law, health care, marketing, and law enforcement|
+|University at Buffalo||Buffalo, NY||The Department of Communication is home to the Communication Science Center, which focuses on applying quantitative research methods to the study of communication activities in such areas as law, health care, marketing, and law enforcement|

-|University of California - San Diego||Among the broad areas of inquiry within the Department of Communication are race and ethnicity, gender and sexuality, visual culture and communication, and disability studies|
+|University of California - San Diego||La Jolla, CA||Houses a communication department that explores race and ethnicity, gender and sexuality, visual culture and communication, and disability studies|

-|University of Illinois at Urbana - Champaign||Doctoral students create an individualized study and research program specific to their interests|
+|University of Illinois at Urbana - Champaign||Champaign, IL||Doctoral students create an individualized study and research program specific to their interests|

-|University of Pennsylvania||All graduate students in the Annenberg School for Communication receive 100% funding for a total of five years of study, including money for research and travel to conferences both in the U.S. and abroad|
+|University of Pennsylvania||Philadelphia, PA||The Annenberg School for Communication provides graduate students with 100% funding for a total of five years of study, including money for research and travel to conferences both in the U.S. and abroad|

 To summarize, communications Ph.D. programs are offered by several top schools in the country, all with a high degree of personalization for students to build the best education for their futures.